nxp-auto-linux/ipc-shm/sample/README.rst

 This sample application is a kernel module that demonstrates a ping-pong message communication with an RTOS application, using the shared memory driver.

-The sample app initializes the shared memory driver and sends messages to the remote app, waiting for a reply after each message is sent.
-When a reply is received from remote app, it wakes up and sends another message.
-The Linux app is controlled from console via a sysfs file (see Running the Application).
+The application initializes the shared memory driver and sends messages to the remote application, waiting for a reply after each message is sent.
+When a reply is received from remote application, it wakes up and sends another message.

+This application can be built to notify the remote application using inter-core interrupts (default behavior) or to transmit without notifying the remote application.
+If the latter is used, the remote application polls for available messages.

+This application is controlled from console via a sysfs file (see Running the Application).

 Prerequisites
 =============